How An Appraisal Contingency Can Protect You

-Buyers normally pay for the appraisal and should consider them an extremely important part of the home buying process because the value determined by the appraiser is the maximum amount that can be loaned out by a mortgage company.
+The appraisal is an extremely important part of the home buying process, typically paid for by the buyer.
+It’s considered important because the value determined by the appraiser is the maximum amount that can be loaned out by a mortgage company.

 The lender will retain a state-licensed registered appraiser to determine the fair market value of the home.
 The appraiser arrives at that value based on the home’s general condition, location and comparative sales (or comps) in the area.

 Your lender or real estate agent can provide guidance on the specific timing for your appraisal contingency, but generally you should allow 2 – 4 weeks for the appraiser to visit the home and complete their report.
 “Different loans take different qualifications,” says Haynie.
 “And some seasons will be busier than others for the inspectors.”